laninsky/model_pcr_error/README.md

 ```

 Note - results of replicates are independent e.g. error1 in replicate1 is unlikely to have the same sequence as error1 in replicate2

+# Version history
+Wrote this as a one-off goof to help out a lab mate.
+I am no longer actively maintaining this repository, but will respond to issues.